Meriem Riadi: The digital architect shaping SUEZ’s future

-A graduate of the ESCP Business School, Meriem Riadi has been in the role of CDO for over two years.
-Before joining Suez she was the group chief digital officer of Groupama, a large European Insurance company, working on digital marketing actions, on the development of new offers and developing partnerships with start-ups.
+A graduate of the ESCP Business School, Riadi has been in the role of CDO for over two years.
+Before joining SUEZ, she held senior digital roles in the insurance company, Groupama.

 And it's her background from a non-environmental engineering business that perhaps enables her to look at the different verticals with much needed fresh eyes.

-Her role is to accelerate the group’s digital transformation around three main pillars: Digital customer experience, Performance & Data and, New business models.
+Her role is to accelerate the group’s digital transformation based on three principles:

-The CDO believes that digital tools should improve customer experiences, and this is one area the water and waste markets need play catch up, particularly when compared to B2C industries.
+The CDO believes that digital tools should improve customer experiences, and this is one area the water and waste markets need play catch up, particularly with other sectors such as healthcare.

 “The digitalisation of customer experience is very important for our industries,” she says.

 "It's a pillar that was not well developed in the environmental services industry, as this was an industry driven by experts rather than being a customer-centric industry."